NiranAGMT/LaTeX-template/README.md

 	* Cloning the [GitHub repository](https://github.com/joaomlourenco/novathesis) with <kbd>git clone --depth=1 https://github.com/joaomlourenco/novathesis.git</kbd>; or
 	* Downloading the [latest version from the GitHub repository as a Zip file](https://github.com/joaomlourenco/novathesis/archive/main.zip)
 3. Compile the document with you favorite LaTeX processor (pdfLaTeX, XeLaTeX or LuaLaTeX):
-	* The main file is named “*template.tex*”.
+	* The main file is named “*main.tex*”.
 	* Either load it in your favorite [LaTeX text editor](https://en.wikipedia.org/wiki/Comparison_of_TeX_editors) or compile it in the terminal with
 <kbd>latexmk -shell-escape -file-line-error  -pdf template</kbd>.
 If you use a LaTeX text editor, please notice that the NOVAthesis template uses `biber`and not `bibtex` to process the bibliography, which means that most probably you have to open the _Editor Preferences_ and somewhere (depends on the Editor) change `bibtex`to `biber`.
-	* If Murphy is elsewhere, LaTeX will create the file “`template.pdf`”, which you may open with your favorite PDF viewer.
+	* If Murphy is elsewhere, LaTeX will create the file “`main.pdf`”, which you may open with your favorite PDF viewer.
-4. Edit the files in the “*Config*” folder:
+4. Edit the files in the “*config*” folder:

 | File                      | Contents                                                           |
 |---------------------------|--------------------------------------------------------------------|